TheQuantPy/quant-jobs-research/README.md

 A comprehensive data analysis project investigating quantitative finance job markets, including salary distributions, required skills, and programming languages across different roles and geographical regions.

+All insights are drawn from available jobs data in Jun 2025 and Risk.net's 2025 review on quant finance programs.

 ## 🎯 Project Overview

 This project analyzes the quantitative finance job market by extracting and processing job postings from Google Jobs using SerpAPI.
 The analysis provides insights into: